After This Week, Everyone On

 And since a funeral without food is a shande, our friends all head in to the great hall to feast their victory.
 There are strong echoes of the premiere episode again here, when Ned and Catelyn Stark feasted the arrival of King Robert back in season 1.
 Only this time, a giant red-headed wildling is chugging a horn of wine, telling everyone that “dude, he SAW the Night King ride a dragon,” and weeping at Brienne’s ghosting him for Jaime.

-But what’s most striking about this scene is that Daenerys finally realizes that the beautiful soft-lipped boy she’s in love with is A) kind of a dummy, and B) a real threat.
-Think what you will about the dragon queen, most women have had that moment of realizing that no matter what they say in the meeting, the bro-y dude is going to get credit.
+But what’s most striking about this scene is that Daenerys finally realises that the beautiful soft-lipped boy she’s in love with is A) kind of a dummy, and B) a real threat.
+Think what you will about the dragon queen, most women have had that moment of realising that no matter what they say in the meeting, the bro-y dude is going to get credit.

 Advertisement